When Everyone Knows That Everyone Knows..., 9780241618837

 Summary

-One of the world’s greatest thinkers investigates the logic and psychology of common knowledge.
-As a cognitive scientist, Steven Pinker’s ultimate fascination is how we think about each other’s thoughts, ad infinitum.
+As a cognitive scientist, the ultimate subject of Steven Pinker’s fascination is how we think about each other’s thoughts, ad infinitum.
 It sounds impossible, but Steven Pinker shows that we do it all the time.
-This awareness, which we experience as something that is public or “out there,” is called common knowledge, and it has a momen…
+This awareness, which we experience as something that is public or “out the…

 Book Details